Our French Alpines . . . .

 Our goat's milk is sweet and wholesome, absolutely no "goaty" flavor or afertaste.
 Besides good breeding, scrupulous cleanliness and milk handling go together for great tasting milk that your entire family will appreciate and enjoy.

-New 2013: With every doe purchase, you are entitled to a FREE introductory cheesemaking class to encourage sustainable knowledge of your dairy products.
+With every doe purchase, you are entitled to a FREE introductory cheesemaking class to encourage sustainable knowledge of your dairy products.

 We are one of the very few pure French Alpine herds in the United States today.
 All our dairy goats are ADGA registeredPurebred FrenchAlpines.
 Today, we continue to breed for an elegant, correct French doe who produces milk ideal for the production of the cheeses and other dairy products we make and enjoy.